Is leasing a car better for older drivers?

 Tips for getting the best deal

-Another method of leasing a car is taking over the lease from someone looking to get out of their lease early.
-A lease takeover eliminates the need to negotiate the initial car lease and a down payment, since that already has been completed by the initial lessee.
-It’s just a matter of the new lessee finding a takeover deal on a car they want with an affordable monthly payment.
+Another method of leasing a car is taking over the lease from someone who is looking to get out of their lease early.
+A lease takeover eliminates the need to negotiate the car lease and a down payment with a dealer, since those steps have already been completed by the initial lessee.
+It’s just a matter of finding a takeover deal on a car that you might want and one that has an affordable monthly payment.

-But it is important to pay close attention to the number of miles remaining and the length of time left on the lease to ensure that the lease will meet the needs of the driver.
-Services such as SwapALease assist new lessees with third-party inspections by mechanics to give lessees peace of mind.
+The lease marketplace SwapALease, for instance, provides a platform where lessees can offer their lease for takeover and car shoppers can peruse available cars.
+But it is important to pay close attention to the number of miles remaining and the length of time left on the lease to ensure that the lease will meet your needs.

 The bottom line